 - Stretch the shins and calves with a foam roller

 - Replace shoes or use an insert to prevent excessive foot inward roll

 The Achilles tendon is a thick rope-like tendon that connects the calf muscle to the heel bone.
 The location of the pain is at the heel, or on the tendon itself, or where the calf muscle forms a V-shape at the origin of the tendon.

-1. Strengthen the calf muscles through exercises like single leg calf raises, single leg bent knee calf raises, farmer’s walk on the toes, split jumps
+- Strengthen the calf muscles through exercises like single-leg calf raises, single-leg bent knee calf raises, farmer’s walk on the toes, split jumps

-1. Rest for three or four weeks and move to cycling (if there is no pain when pedalling), swimming, or walking
+- Rest for three or four weeks and move to cycling (if there is no pain when pedaling), swimming, or walking

 Injuries are a common occurrence in runners, often leading to prolonged periods of reduced activity or complete inactivity.
-Graded increase in training, proper footwear, pre- and post-exercise stretching, and maintaining proper gait while running can help in prevention of these injuries.
-In case there’s an injury, consult your physician and follow the instructions for faster recovery and reduced chances of injury in future.
+A graded increase in training, proper footwear, pre- and post-exercise stretching, and maintaining proper gait while running can help in the prevention of these injuries.
+In case there’s an injury, consult your physician and follow the instructions related to the sports injury treatment procedure for faster recovery and reduced chances of injury in the future.

 1. Hreljac A. Etiology, prevention, and early intervention of overuse injuries in runners: A biomechanical perspective.
 Physical Medicine and Rehabilitation Clinic of North America 2005; 16: 651–67 https://pubmed.ncbi.nlm.nih.gov/16005398/

 2. Mechelen VW.
 Running injuries.
 A review of the epidemiological literature.
 Sports Med 1992; 14: 320–35.https://pubmed.ncbi.nlm.nih.gov/1439399/